• Skip to main content

 All Roads Lead To.

-A year later, the construction of the first north-south paved highway takes place between 1915 and 1927.
+A year later, the construction of the first north-south paved highway took place between 1915 and 1927.
 A project of Carl G. Fisher, the Dixie Highway stretches from the Canadian border to Miami.
-Although not a direct benefit to Tampa, it brings more people to Florida, causing it to grow.
+Although not a direct benefit to Tampa, it attracts more people to Florida, contributing to its growth.

 By 1926, U.S. 41 is open from Michigan, south along the west coast of Florida as far as Naples.
-This allows Tampa to take part in the Florida land boom of the mid-1920s.
+This allowed Tampa to participate in the Florida land boom of the mid-1920s.

 If You Build It…

-The state will go on to build State Route 94 circa 1926 connecting Miami to Naples and Tampa.
-Although they are separate route numbers until 1949, they call it the Tampa Miami Trail (Tamiami.)
+The state will go on to build State Route 94 circa 1926, connecting Miami to Naples and Tampa.
+Although they were separate route numbers until 1949, they are collectively referred to as the Tampa Miami Trail (Tamiami).

-Circa 1957, Interstate 75 will parallel U.S. 41, bringing larger amounts of cars to the Tampa area.
+In approximately 1957, Interstate 75 will parallel U.S. 41, bringing larger numbers of cars to the Tampa area.

 Prohibition